jesusaurus/cookbook/bread/pretzels.md

    ...
   5. Preheat oven to 450 F, prepare baking sheets with parchment paper and oil.
   6. Bring 10 cups water to rolling boil and add baking soda.
-  7. Turn dough out on oiled surface and roll into desired pretzel shapes.*
+  7. Turn dough out on oiled surface and roll into desired pretzel shapes.
+[1]
   8. Place pretzels in boiling water for 30 seconds each, then place on baking sheet.
   9. Brush each pretzel with egg yolk and salt/season to taste.
   10. Bake until dark golden brown in color, about 12-14 mins

-* Suggested Pretzel Shapes:
+[1] Suggested Pretzel Shapes:
   Standard Knot: roll into 24-inch rope, make a U-shape holding the ends and press ends firmly into bottom of the U
   Pig-in-a-pretzel: With Beer Bratwursts, pinch dough in center to make a donut shape, insert bratwurst and roll/wrap dough around brat until dough is covering bratwurst about 1/4-inch all around
   Rolls, Loafs, Lumps, Sticks: self-explanatory, get creative